Josheriff/version_matcher/README.md

 - *File reader:*

-Will look for every "dev-dependencies.txt" and "dependencies.txt" files, storage each file into an array
+Will look for every "dev-dependencies.txt" and "dependencies.txt" files, storage each file into an array.

 - *Repo reader:*

-Will look for every dependency storaged in the file reader array described before, and storage the version in other array
+Will look for every dependency storaged in the file reader array described before, and storage the version in other array.

 - *Version matcher:*

-Will compare the File reader array and the Repo reader array, and generate an object
+Will compare the File reader array and the Repo reader array, and generate an object.

 - *Render:*

-Will use the Version matcher object to show the results in different ways (most basic first iteration)
+Will use the Version matcher object to show the results in different ways (most basic first iteration).